janw/podcast-archiver/README.md

       - --feed=https://feeds.megaphone.fm/heavyweight-spot
 ```

+#### Check for app updates periodically

+Podcast Archiver can be configured to check for updates of itself periodically.
+This is disabled by default and must be enabled via the `check_for_update_days` setting.
+For example, adding `check_for_update_days: 7` to your config file will check for updates at most every 7 days.
+The update check will use a single HTTPS request to the GitHub API to fetch the latest release.

 ### Changing the filename format

 Podcast Archiver has a `--filename-template` option that allows you to change the particular naming scheme of the archive.
 The default value for `--filename-template`. is shown in `podcast-archiver --help`, as well as all the available variables.
 The basic ones are: